bamarni/mesos/docs/newbie-guide.md

 There are a couple options to assign a work item: 1) create a new JIRA issue to work on or 2) identify an existing JIRA issue item to work on as described above.
 Whichever option is chosen there are several steps that should be followed when assigning yourself a JIRA ticket.

 It is important to identify a shepherd before you assign a ticket to yourself.
 Working with a shepherd will reveal its priority at the current time.
 To identify a shepherd look at the [maintainers](committers.md) file to get an idea who to ask to shepherd your JIRA issue.
+You can reach out to them on Mesos Slack, on the developer mailing list, or directly via email.

 ## JIRA Issue Solution Proposals

 Once you have an assigned JIRA issue and you have identified a shepherd, it is important to discuss your proposed solution within the JIRA ticket early in the resolution process in order to get feedback from reviewers.
 Early discussions will help:

 1. ensure the solution will be scoped in a consumable fashion;